Simple Models and Biased Forecasts: Characterization of Pseudo-True Models

-where $a_1,\dots,a_d$ are the $d$ eigenvalues of $C_1$ largest in magnitude (with the possibility that some of the $a_i$'s are equal), $u_i$ denotes an eigenvector corresponding to $a_i$ normalized such that $u_i'u_j=\delta_{ij}$ for all $i$ and $j$, $p_i\equiv\Gamma_0^{\frac{-1}{2}}u_i$, $q_i\equiv\Gamma_0^{\frac{1}{2}}u_i$. \end{theorem} The result shows that the insights from the analysis of single-state models broadly carry over to $d$-state models.
-In particular, agents who are restricted to m.i.o. $d$-state models exhibit a form of persistence bias.
-They focus on perfectly forecasting the $d$ most persistent elements of the vector of observables at the expense of the other elements.
+where $a_1,\dots,a_d$ are $d$ eigenvalues of $C_1$ largest in magnitude (with the possibility that some of the $a_i$ are equal), $u_i$ denotes an eigenvector corresponding to $a_i$ normalized such that $u_i'u_k=\mathbbm{1}_{\{i=k\}}$ for all $i$ and $k$, $p_i\equiv\Gamma_0^{\frac{-1}{2}}u_i$, and $q_i\equiv\Gamma_0^{\frac{1}{2}}u_i$. \item[(b)] Under any pseudo-true Markovian $d$-state model $\theta$, the subjective variance-covariance of the vector of observables, $E^\theta[y_ty_t']$, coincides with the true variance-covariance matrix, $\Gamma_0\equiv\mathbb{E}[y_ty_t']$. \end{itemize} \end{theorem} The result shows that the insights from the analysis of one-state simple models broadly carry over to $d$-state ones.
+In particular, agents who are restricted to Markovian $d$-state models exhibit a form of persistence bias.
+They focus on perfectly forecasting the $d$ most persistent components of the vector of observables at the expense of the other components.
+Moreover, agents who are constrained to use Markovian $d$-state models uncover the true variance-covariance matrix of the observable.

-The result suggests that state-space models can be estimated consistently by principal component analysis (PCA).
+The theorem also suggests that state-space models can be estimated consistently by principal component analysis (PCA).
 This conclusion is reminiscent of a central result in the theory of dynamic factor models on the consistency of the principal components estimator for the common components.\footnote{See, for instance, \citet{stock2002forecasting}.} However, Theorem \ref{thm:d-state-m-i-o} is different along several dimensions.
 First, it concerns state-space models, not dynamic factor models.
 Second, the estimator suggested by the theorem uses the principal components of the lag-one autocorrelation matrix, while the PCA estimator of dynamic factor models is constructed from the principal components of the variance-covariance matrix.
-Last but not least, Theorem \ref{thm:d-state-m-i-o} suggests that the PCA estimator is consistent (at least under the theorem's assumptions) even if the number of states is misspecified.\footnote{An estimator for a misspecified model is consistent if the estimate converges to a pseudo-true model almost surely.} I am aware of no similar result on the consistency of the PCA estimator for dynamic factor models when the number of common factors is misspecified.
+Lastly, Theorem \ref{thm:d-state-m-i-o} suggests that the PCA estimator is consistent (at least under the theorem's assumptions) even if the number of states is misspecified.\footnote{An estimator for a misspecified model is consistent if the estimate converges to a pseudo-true model as the sample size goes to infinity.} I am aware of no similar result on the consistency of the PCA estimator for dynamic factor models when the number of common factors is misspecified.